jsvenson/swl-notes/Secret World Notes.md

 Answer: Three

-Count the letters in the challenge to get the answer.
+Count the letters in the challenge word to get the answer.

     Mary's father has 5 daughters: Nana, Nene, Nini, Nono.
 What is the fifth daughter's name?